Alfa Laval AB (publ.) – Annual report – 31 December 2021

 - withholding tax of SEK 38 million on dividends from India.

 The above table presents the earnings before tax and received dividends, the tax cost and the tax percentage per country for the top ten countries/districts separately and the others grouped under profit generating and lossmaking respectively and the consolidation entries in order to arrive at the total.

 The local results include appropriations.
 The reason why the result is before received dividends is that these mostly are non-taxable.
 The top ten countries/districts are defined as the ten countries/districts with the highest tax cost in 2020.
 The comparison figures 2019 are for these ten countries/districts, although they might not have been among the ten countries/districts with highest tax cost also in 2019.

 Observe that individual companies in the top ten countries and in the group with a positive result can report losses.
 The group with losses can contain individual companies with profits.
 Also observe that the presented result is without correction for any non-deductible costs and non-taxable revenues outside received tax free dividends.
-The revaluation of future tax deductions with SEK +130 million in 2018 relates to the U.S., which is outside the top ten countries.
-The tax percentage for India in 2017 has been affected by a dividend distribution tax of SEK -100 million.
-The tax percentage for Norway in 2017 has been affected by a non-recurring item of SEK -113 million concerning additional tax relating to prior years concerning acquired businesses according to a settlement with the former owners.
-The tax percentage for France in 2017 has been affected by refund of incorrectly charged withholding tax on dividends.
+The tax percentage for the U.S. in 2018 has been affected by revaluation of future tax deductions with SEK +130 million.

 Companies with losses in countries without tax pooling might have unused tax losses that have not resulted in a corresponding deferred tax asset, since these are not likely to be used.
 The lack of such a deferred tax income in these cases has an impact on the tax percentage in the concerned countries.